Get us in your inbox

 Photograph: Marché de Noël de L'Assomption / @marchedenoel_lassomption

 Explore the outer regions of Montreal with a trip to the Assomption Christmas Market.
 It’s an hour drive from Downtown Montreal, but worth the journey.
-Running from November 25 to December 23, once you’re there, you’ll find rows of adorable shacks filled with Christmas-themed products.
+Running from November 24 to December 23, 2023, the market presents rows of adorable shacks filled with Christmas-themed products.
 Cultural activities run throughout the market’s four weeks of operation.
 Check out their program and try to catch a performance of the traditional gigue Québécoise.

 Advertising

-Back for its third edition, this Christmas market that’s a 45-minute drive out of the city offers a wide range of options across the three weekends it takes place: From December 2 to 4 it’s all about vendors selling their wares, December 9 to 11 it’s a mix, and December 16 to 18 is entirely devoted to the best of Christmas food a drink (plus a poutine or two).
+Back for its fourth edition, this Christmas market that’s a 45-minute drive out of the city offers a wide range of options across the three weekends it takes place: From December 1 to 15, 2023, with a variety of gourmet and artisan gifts on over, as well as beguiling Christmas food and drink (plus a poutine or two).
 Watch folk dances, see choirs perform, and more.

 Advertising